Physical Needs of Humans (Morocco example)

 And a man riding on a donkey – the picture taken from the car as we crossed the Atlas Mountains.

-For more pictures taken during this trip:
+For more pictures taken during this trip, also on facebook:

 Berber School for the Poor in Freija, near Taroudant, Morocco